 P2 (5.10): Climb the long corner system being cautious of some loose blocks and hollow stuff.
 About halfway up this corner you may see some obvious face holds leading to an old bail anchor out left - do not traverse here but continue up the corner to a second line of face holds that also lead out left.
 This is about 3/4 of the way up the corner.
 Traverse across the face and then up a thin flake to a stance belay on top of the flake.
 This is the only uncomfortable belay on the route.

-P3 (5.11a PG13): The crux of the route is immediately off the belay.
+P3 (5.11a PG13): Note: According to the original topo, what is described here is a link of three pitches (P3, P4, and P5) which is pretty easy to do and goes ledge to ledge.
+The crux of the route is immediately off the belay.
 Step left and, using an undercling, make a big reach to the top of the thin flake.
 Traverse up and right across the top of this flake some distance before reliable pro can be had.
 At a stance, you can either traverse further right into a short corner system capped by a small roof (a bit of lichen and flakey rock, but good pro), or you can continue straight up the thin flake system (slightly harder?).
 Either way, the lines merge after about two body lengths at the left edge of the small roof and a welcomed rest at a huge pocket.
 Above this you'll be glad you brought a #4 Camalot to protect 30' of steep fist crack/liebacking.
 When the crack abruptly narrows, bust wildly out right on face holds and climb a series of sparsely-protected pillars to the "Towers Belay" that Ian mentions in the comments.
 This is a wild spot!

 P4 (5.10+ R): Climb up into a bomb bay roof feature that is plugged by a wedged block, but instead of struggling over this, move around the arete to the right onto an exposed and highly featured face.
 Wander up this face plugging cams into small pockets for pro, clipping a vintage quarter-incher, and resisting the temptation to move right into a huge corner feature where more bail gear may be enticing you with the promise of an easy escape.
 Instead work up the face via a thin section to a huge flake above a small foot-ledge.
 This flake and ledge are located just 10' or so left of the left-most reaching section of the aforementioned huge corner feature.
 Sling this flake for a belay.